How to Make a Personal Budget

 You can find so much more helpful tips on Dave Ramsey’s website (free) or you can purchase one of his books, listen to his podcast, or even borrow a book from the public library for free!
 It definitely helps to have a plan…to tell your money where to go.
 You work hard for your money!
 Make it work for YOU!

 The purpose of a budget is to help you gain control of your finances.
-What works for one family may not work for you and vice versa.
+If you’re living paycheck to paycheck, you are at the point where you don’t have a choice!
+You must make changes starting today!
+And what works for one family may not work for you and vice versa.
 Once you start looking at your finances as a serious matter, you’ll start dreaming of all the things your money can do for you!
-For instance, once we pay off our debt and have a fully funded emergency fund, we will use ALL extra funds (that we used to pay towards debt) to pay off our 30 year mortgage within 7 years while saving for retirement and our kids’ college!
+For instance, once we pay off our debt and have a fully funded emergency fund, we will use ALL extra funds (that we used to pay towards debt) to pay off our 30-year mortgage within 7 years while saving for retirement and our kids’ college!
 It can be done, folks!
 You just have to put the effort forth and make a plan.
 I don’t like the phrase “stick to the plan” because it implies that the plan can’t be changed.
 Our budget changes once a quarter (at least).
-It may take awhile to work it out, and that is okay!
+It may take a while to work it out, and that is okay!

 If you’re looking for accountability with your spouse, I’ve put together this “contract” that is just between the two of you.
 Feel free to save it, download it, and share it!
 Sometimes making the decision and agreeing (in writing) to follow a plan for success makes it more exciting, and it becomes so much more than just a dream.